acumos/acumos-java-client/docs/developer-guide.rst

 Data scientist can download the latest version of the h2o-genericjava-modelrunner jar from  Nexus : https://nexus.acumos.org/#nexus-search;quick~runner

-To clone the client library project: git clone https://gerrit.acumos.org/r/acumos-java-client
+To clone the client library project: use the http, https or ssh command available at https://gerrit.acumos.org/r/acumos-java-client

-To clone the model runner project : git clone https://gerrit.acumos.org/r/generic-model-runner
+To clone the model runner project : use the http, https or ssh command available at https://gerrit.acumos.org/r/generic-model-runner

-To build the project, you can use : mvn clean install
+To build the project, you can use :

+.. code-block
+	 mvn clean install

 To build the model runner project, refer to instructions provided in generic-model-runner folder This will give you the same h2o-genericjava-model runner mentioned earlier.